uBizzy/koseven/modules/userguide/README.md

 ### Namespacing

 The first thing to note is that all urls are "namespaced".
 The name of the module is automatically added to links and image urls, you do not need to include it.
-For example, to link to the hello world tutorial page from another page in the KO7 userguide, you should use `[Hello World Tutorial](tutorials/hello-world)` rather than `(ko7/tutorials/hello-world)`.
+For example, to link to the hello world tutorial page from another page in the Koseven userguide, you should use `[Hello World Tutorial](tutorials/hello-world)` rather than `(ko7/tutorials/hello-world)`.
 To link to pages in a different section of the guide, you can use `../`, for example `[Cache](../cache/usage)`.

 ### Notes